Haitians in the Dominican Republic: Baseball

 According to the president of the Confederation of Professional Baseball of the Caribbean (CBPC), Juan Francisco Puello Herrera, The inability to obtain identification documents, often result in some of these athletes not being signed by professional teams.
 Many players have come from the bateyes of the provinces of San Pedro de Macoris, La Romana, Haina, Nizao, Boca Chica and Barahona.
-Oftentimes, their origins are kept hidden for either fear of discrimination or to alter birth records to appear younger, which is a common practice in general in the Dominican Republic.
-Some choose to not even keep the surname of origin, in order to not to be so easily recognized.
+Their origins are often kept hidden for either fear of discrimination or to alter birth records to appear younger, which is a common practice in general in the Dominican Republic.
+Some choose to not keep their surname of origin, in order not to be so easily recognized.

 Basketball

 According to Junior Paez and Ramón Ceballos, the administrative and eligibility directors of the Dominican Basketball Federation (FEDOMBAL), there is no record of participation of Dominican basketball players of Haitian descent.